sf-wdi-19-20/modules/w2_d3_1_modeling_oop/README.md

 | prototype | all instances share a lookup copy | commonalities (numLegs on Dog), or shared data (numCreated) | common, same behavior across instances |
 | instance | only one copy, for this instance | singularities (secretCode with a sibling) or overwriting (3-legged dog)| rare, singularities (interpretSecretCode) |

-Remember, when possibly overwriting an existing prototype property, always use `||`:
+Remember, when possibly overwriting an existing prototype property or method (especially on built-in objects' prototypes), always use `||`:

 `Array.prototype.sort = Array.prototype.sort || mySort;`